-Puerto Rico Bordering Countries: none
+Puerto Rico Bordering Countries:

-Regional Maps: Map of Caribbean, World Map
+Regional Maps: Map of the Caribbean Islands

 Where is Puerto Rico?

-Google Earth is a free program from Google that allows you to explore satellite images showing the cities and landscapes of Puerto Rico and all of Caribbean in fantastic detail.
+Google Earth is a free program from Google that allows you to explore satellite images showing the cities and landscapes of Puerto Rico and all of the Caribbean in fantastic detail.
 It works on your desktop computer, tablet, or mobile phone.
 The images in many areas are detailed enough that you can see houses, vehicles and even people on a city street.
 Google Earth is free and easy-to-use.

-Puerto Rico Cities: Adjuntas, Aguadilla, Arecibo, Bayamon, Cabo Rojo, Caguas, Carolina, Cayey, Centro Puntas, Coamo, Comerio, Corozal, Ensenada, Esperanza, Fajardo, Guayama, Humacao, Isabela, Juncos, Manati, Maunabo, Mayaguez, Naguabo, Orocovis, Ponce, Quebradillas, Rio Grande, San German, San Juan, San Lorenzo, San Sebastian, Santa Isabel, Segunda, Utuado, Vega Baja and Yauco.
+Adjuntas, Aguadilla, Arecibo, Bayamon, Cabo Rojo, Caguas, Carolina, Cayey, Centro Puntas, Coamo, Comerio, Corozal, Ensenada, Esperanza, Fajardo, Guayama, Humacao, Isabela, Juncos, Manati, Maunabo, Mayaguez, Naguabo, Orocovis, Ponce, Quebradillas, Rio Grande, San German, San Juan, San Lorenzo, San Sebastian, Santa Isabel, Segunda, Utuado, Vega Baja and Yauco.

-Puerto Rico Natural Resources: Puerto Rico has some metal resources, such as copper and nickel.
-The country also has the commercial potential for onshore and offshore oil.
+Metal resources such as copper and nickel.
+Puerto Rico also has the commercial potential for onshore and offshore oil.

-Puerto Rico Natural Hazards: Puerto Rico experiences some natural hazards such as hurricanes and periodic droughts.
+Puerto Rico experiences some natural hazards such as hurricanes and periodic droughts.

 An environmental issue for Puerto Rico is erosion.
-The country also experiences the occasional drought, which can cause water shortages.
+The islands also experience the occasional drought, which can cause water shortages.